 If your child has extensive treatment needs, is extremely fearful, or too young for moderate (conscious) sedation, in-office general anesthesia may be recommended in order to safely complete any necessary dental treatment.
 Our dentists will discuss with you if this is an appropriate treatment option for your child.

 Your child will breathe anesthetic gases through a mask and will quickly fall asleep.
 After they are asleep an IV will be inserted and anesthesia medications will be delivered through it.
 Your child will remain asleep until their dental treatment is completed.
 After the procedure you will be present with your child as they wake up.

 Is general anesthesia safe?

-The American Academy of Pediatric Dentistry and the American Dental association endorse sedation dentistry as a safe and effective option to enhance patient comfort in completing necessary dental procedures.
+The American Academy of Children's Dentistry and the American Dental association endorse sedation dentistry as a safe and effective option to enhance patient comfort in completing necessary dental procedures.
 At Flagstaff Dentistry 4 Kids, a board-certified dental anesthesiologist will be monitoring your child’s vital signs throughout their procedure to ensure they are safely sedated.

 We offer in-office general anesthesia!